nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/api-linter/executors/eslint.md

-# eslint
+# @nrwl/linter:eslint

 Run ESLint on a project

-Properties can be configured in angular.json when defining the executor, or when invoking it.
+Options can be configured in `angular.json` when defining the executor, or when invoking it.
+Read more about how to configure targets and executors here: https://nx.dev/core-concepts/configuration#targets.

-## Properties
+## Options

+### lintFilePatterns (_**required**_)

+Type: `array`

+One or more files/dirs/globs to pass directly to ESLint's lintFiles() method.

 ### cache